IBM/kif/docs/tutorial.md

 ### 4.4 Projection

 Sometimes we are interested not in the full statements themselves but in their components.
-For instance, suppose we want to list "the **capital cities** of all US states".
-We can do that by first obtaining all has-capital statements whose subjects are US states and then printing only their value component:
+For instance, suppose we want to list "the **capital cities** of all US states", that is, the entities representing the cities, not statements about them.
+We can do this by first obtaining all has-capital statements whose subjects are US states and then printing only their value component:

 ```py
 it = kb.filter(subject=wd.instance_of(wd.US_state), property=wd.capital)